Here are my favourite hotels and luxury resorts in Ubud, because a fancy trip to Bali's cultural capital should be on every itinerary.

 Want more Ubud inspo?
 Check out these guides, too:

-- These Ubud cafes serve breakfast with a view
+- Ubud cafes serving breakfast with a view

-- Top bars for sunset and a night-out in Ubud
+- Top bars for a night-out in Ubud

 Where To Stay In Ubud: Editor’s Picks